 Although the metallic leaf springs have outstanding life characteristics, failure may eventually occur, especially if the displacement is greater than normal.
-The symptoms of such failure are: (1) erratic behavior of the unit, (2) greatly reduced displacement, and (3) greatly increased and perhaps uncontrollable displacement.
+The symptoms of such failure are: (1) erratic behavior of the unit, (2) greatly reduced displacement, and (3) greatly increased and perhaps uncontrollable displacement (4) Increased amperage over nameplate rating.
 If spring failure is suspected, the front and rear spring stacks should be removed, checked, and replaced one stack at a time.
 Replace broken or cracked springs with springs of equal thickness.

-Access to the rear spring stack is gained by removing the rear cover of the unit, while the front stack can be reached by first removing the flexible diaphragm and the tray, after which the springs can be removed, one leaf at a time, through the spring ports (See Fig. 9).
-Before either spring stack is removed the piston casting at that end of the unit should be blocked up (Fig. 10) to hold its position relative to the body casting, and the blocks left in place until the spring stack is replaced.
+Access to the rear spring stack is gained by removing the rear cover of the unit, while the front stack can be reached by first removing the flexible diaphragm and the tray, after which the springs can be removed, one leaf at a time, through the spring ports (see Figure 8).
+Before either spring stack is removed the piston casting at that end of the unit should be blocked up (see Figure 9) to hold its position relative to the body casting, and the blocks left in place until the spring stack is replaced.